bowman2001/perplexdoc/content/blog/marginal-note/index.md

   params:
     alt: Reprint of Diophantus
     hint: text
+- src: 810px-Andrew_wiles1-3.jpg
+  name: wiles
+  params:
+    alt: Portrait of Sir Andrew John Wiles
+    size: tiny
+    posh: left
+    caption: Sir Andrew John Wiles
+    attr: "&copy; C. J. Mozzochi, Princeton&nbsp;N.J"
 ---

 Marginal notes allow to add further information in an elegant and unobtrusive way.
 We can glance over them and stay with the main text or zone out for a while, when they pique our curiosity.
 {.p-first} <!--more-->

 The famous mathematician Fermat wrote his last conjecture around 1637 in the marginal column besides an ancient Greek proof by Diophantus.
-The “marvelous proof” Fermat mentioned there has never been uncovered, but his note kept mathematicians busy for over 350 years --- until one of them could actually proof his hypothesis after years of ground-breaking work.
+The “marvelous proof” Fermat mentioned there has never been uncovered and his note kept mathematicians busy for over 350 years.

+{{< figure wiles />}}

+The proof has been considered generally inaccessible until Sir Andrew John Wiles publicly announced a very complicated one in 1993 after seven years of ground-breaking work.
+Only a few mathematicians were able to follow him and found out, that his first version did contain some errors.
+Wiley finally published an acceptable version in 1995, which is considered a mathematical break-through and won him a few prizes.

-Diophantus’ proof and Fermat’s conjecture in plain English:
+His proof remains inaccessible to most people---including me.
+But the ancient proof by Diophantus’ and Fermat’s conjecture are relatively easy to follow in plain English:

 > To divide a given square into a sum of two squares.
 >